 Spain has highly negative net exports and therefore deep international trade deficits for crude oil, petroleum gases and coal under the mineral fuels including oil category.

 These cashflow deficiencies clearly indicate Spain’s competitive disadvantages in the international market for mineral fuels-related products, but also represent key opportunities for Spain to improve its position in the global economy through focused innovations in cleaner alternative energy sources.

 Spanish Export Companies

-Twenty-seven corporations rank among Forbes Global 2000 for 2015.
+Twenty-seven corporations rank among Forbes Global 2000.
 Below is a sample of the major Spanish companies that Forbes included:

 - Telefónica (telecommunications services)